 Einstein had strong beliefs about politics.
 He spoke out against Germany’s role in World War I. At that time he was a pacifist—someone who is against all war.

-Later, his beliefs changed.
-Einstein was Jewish.
-He was involved in the movement (called Zionism) to create a state of Israel where Jews from all over the world could settle.
+called Zionism) to create a state of Israel where Jews from all over the world could settle.
 Even though he was now a celebrated scientist, he was hated by those who hated all Jewish people.
 When Adolf Hitler and the Nazis came to power in Germany in 1933, Einstein left for the United States.

 Though he had been a pacifist in World War I, Einstein believed that Hitler had to be stopped.
 Like others, he was worried that Hitler might be developing a powerful new kind of bomb—the atomic bomb.
 But in the end it was the United States that used two atomic bombs against Japan in 1945.
 After World War II, Einstein took part in campaigns demanding that all atomic bombs, now known as nuclear weapons, should be removed.